knative/docs/docs/snippets/quickstart-install.md

         brew install knative-sandbox/kn-plugins/quickstart
         ```

-    - To upgrade an existing `quickstart` install to the latest version, run the command:
+    - To upgrade an existing `quickstart` installation to the latest version, run the command:

         ```bash
         brew upgrade knative-sandbox/kn-plugins/quickstart
         ```
 === "Using a binary"

-    1. Download the executable binary for your system from the [`quickstart` release page](https://github.com/knative-sandbox/kn-plugin-quickstart/releases){target=_blank}.
+    1. Download the binary for your system from the [`quickstart` release page](https://github.com/knative-sandbox/kn-plugin-quickstart/releases){target=_blank}.

+    1. Rename the file to remove the OS and architecture information.
+For example, rename `kn-quickstart-amd64` to `kn-quickstart`.

+    1. Make the plugin executable.
+For example, `chmod +x kn-quickstart`.

     1. Move the executable binary file to a directory on your `PATH`, for example, in `/usr/local/bin`.

-    1. Verify that the plugin is working, for example:
+    1. Verify that the plugin is working by running the command:

         ```bash
         kn quickstart --help